oNora/reactJS-projects/react-mqtt/readme.md

 ## React app with MQTT & REDUX:
 In this app I am playing with mqtt.

-This app is using connection to the [public mqtt broker](http://www.hivemq.com/demos/websocket-client/)
+This app is using connection to the [public mqtt broker](http://www.hivemq.com/demos/websocket-client/) <br />
+Demo link [here](http://onora.github.io/reactJS-projects/react-mqtt/build/) Go to the "Home page" of the app to play with the MQTT

 ## How to use app: